davidalb97/PS-Nutr.io/md/Proposta.md

   - System's community (mandatory objective);
   - Nutritionists (optional);
   - Restaurant owners (optional).
-* Implement registration and authentication support, so that authenticated users can contribute to the community.
+* Implement registration and authentication support, so that authenticated users can contribute to the community;
+* Implement an insulin calculator which is based off a user's meal and diabetes preferences - medically known as ISF[1] and carbohydrate ratio[2].

 #### Lower Priority Goals

 Due to the diversity of features that must be implemented, the following objectives were also considered but marked with a lower priority, making their completion dependent on the state of the project:

 - Extend the project's contribution system by adding the following features:

-  - Allow authenticated users to also submit custom dishes for a given restaurant and new restaurants, for when the application's API fails to provide it;
+- - Allow authenticated users to also submit custom dishes for a given restaurant and new restaurants, for when the application's API fails to provide it;
   - A point-based system, similar to StackOverflow, where user's contributions can be downvoted or upvoted by authenticated users.

 * Reward custom labels to users based on their points and contributions;